GHG Emissions and Energy-related Targets

 | Total | 97,133 | 99,210 | 117,736 | 126,396 | 121,494 |

-- This table shows GHG emissions of the properties for which data of emissions by tenants were obtained among the properties owned by DHR.
+- The above table represents GHG emissions data collected from tenants in the properties owned by DHR.

 GHG Emissions by Category (Scope 3)